CLT for biorthogonal ensembles and related combinatorial identities: Appendix: Proof of the Main Combinatorial Lemma

 In~\cite{RS_96}, Rudnick and Sarnak investigated the statistical properties of the non-trivial zeroes of primitive $L$-function viewed as a pseudo-random point process.
 They used lemma~\ref{thm:RS} to prove that in the correct scaling, the correlation functions of the spacings between the zeros agree with the ones of the sine process.
-Hence, it is not surprising that the proof of the MCL in~\cite{Soshnikov_00a} is based on lemma~\ref{thm:RS} as well. \\
+On account of this analogy between the statistical behavior of the zeroes of primitive $L$-functions and the eigenvalues of random matrices from the corresponding compact groups, it is not so surprising that the proof of the MCL in~\cite{Soshnikov_00a} is based on lemma~\ref{thm:RS}. \\

 {\it Proof of lemma~\ref{thm:G}.} We fix $x\in\R^n$.
 We want to prove that, if $x_1+\cdots +x_n=0$, then

 where, according to the definitions (\ref{G}) and (\ref{mho}), we have